vm32/QuantumForensix/CONTRIBUTING.md

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct.
-Please report unacceptable behavior to [INSERT EMAIL HERE].
+Please report unacceptable behaviour to [abdullah@linux.com].

 ## How Can I Contribute?